SchlierfLAB/autoFRET/README.md

-## autoFRET - pyMULTI, pyBAT and pyVIZ
+## autoFRET - pyMULTI, pyBAT and pyVIZ V 1.0.0

 For information about possible applications and performance of autoFRET please read the following article: